Contest Rules FAQs

 At MOP, there are often four tracks of classes and tests.
 The tracks are usually called Black, Blue, Green, Red as a convenient shorthand, a tradition started around 2002.
 Class assignments are based on USAMO score, Team Selection Test rank, grade level, previous MOP attendance, RMM/EGMO score.
 (This is a completely separate process from the invitation list.
 The invitations are first sent according to CR-7, and then the class assignments are done by me weeks later.)

 Nevertheless, because these groups are kind-of-sort-of in bijection with the first four bullets in CR-7, students will often colloquially refer to the cutoffs by color as well, in an abuse of terminology that leads to endless confusion.
-For example, in Internet slang, “blue cutoff” would mean the minimum score for an 11th grader to be invited MOP through USAMO, even though this student could be placed in any class group.
+For example, in Internet slang, “blue cutoff” would mean the minimum score for an 11th grader to be invited to MOP through USAMO, even though such a student could be placed in any class group.1

 Some students (not staff) even refer to the 5th cutoff in CR-7 as the “pink” cutoff, despite there being no analogous class or testing group.
 This imaginary color was coined by students around 2007, not necessarily out of good will, and stuck around.
 Students have told me they find “pink” offensive, so I avoid it.
 But the name is so entrenched I think it will never die, hence I decided to explain its history here.